qzgeog/starter-academic/content/publication/p2021-xie-financial/index.md

 ## To use, add an image named `featured.jpg/png` to your page's folder.
 ## Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
-  caption: 'Global waste paper trade network (2018)'
+  caption: ''
-  focal_point: 'Center'
+  focal_point: ''
-  preview_only: true
+  preview_only:

 ## Projects (optional).
 ##   Associate this post with one or more of your projects.